rails/website/_posts/2024-06-14-this-week-in-rails.markdown

 Hi, it's [Greg](https://greg.molnar.io).
 Let's explore this week's changes in the Rails codebase.

 [Only sanitize _content_ attribute when present in attachments](https://github.com/rails/rails/pull/52093)
-As a recent security fix introduced sanitizing the `content` attribute of `ActionText::Attachable::ContentAttachment` and as a side effect, it always sets the attribute, and when attribute is set for Action Text attachments, Trix shows this content instead of the image preview.
+A recent security fix introduced sanitizing the `content` attribute of `ActionText::Attachable::ContentAttachment`.
+As a side effect it always sets the attribute, even when it's missing, causing Trix to not show the image preview.
 This pull request fixes that issue.

 [Bring back _puma.rb_ to target of _app:update_](https://github.com/rails/rails/pull/52086)
 Because Rails has improved `puma.rb` in the past a few times, `rails app:update`